vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 The Random forest model was chosen as the best model according to the evaluation measures in this experiment.
 For now, we can conclude that NLP and ML (DL) or, in general, AI are closely connected!
 This will be more obvious when we introduce AI ChatBots and LLMs.

-Classification in NLP can also been generalized as follows:
+Classification in NLP can also be generalized as follows:

  - **Classifying whole sentences:** Getting the sentiment of a review, detecting if an email is spam or not, classifying web content,  determining if a sentence is grammatically correct or whether two sentences are logically related or not
  - **Classifying each word in a sentence:** Identifying the grammatical component of a sentence (noun, verb, adjective &rarr; Part of Speach Tagging, POS), or the named entities (person, location, organisation &rarr; Named Entity Recognition, NER)